-Consolidating your credit card debt can help simplify your monthly payments and fast track you to paying off your debt.
+Consolidating your credit card debt can help simplify your monthly payments.
 Unfortunately, there are a few things that can derail your progress.
 If you are considering debt consolidation for your credit cards, make sure you avoid these mistakes.

 1. Not Changing Your Financial Habits